selwynpolit/d9book/book/caching.md

   }
 }
 ```
 These tags can then be used in code and in views using the [Views Custom Cache Tag module](https://www.drupal.org/project/views_custom_cache_tag).
+Also check out the [Handy cache tags module](https://www.drupal.org/project/handy_cache_tags) which provides some handy extra cache tags, so you can, for example, tag a block that deals with a certain node type, with the cache tag of that node type.

 ::: tip Note
 There is currently no API to get per-bundle and more specific cache tags from an entity or other object.
 That is because it is not the entity that decided which list cache tags are relevant for a certain list/query, that depends on the query itself.
 Future Drupal core versions will likely improve out of the box support for per-bundle cache tags and for example integrate them into the entity query builder and views.